seandinwiddie/flexnet-jsx-docs/starter-project-website/README.md

 ## License

-This project demonstrates the FlexNet JSX framework implementation for enterprise websites.
+This project demonstrates the FlexNet JSX framework implementation for enterprise websites with Lorem Ipsum placeholder content.

 ## Resources